iAmWaris97/react-capstone/README.md

 > Thanks to all the developers whose code, documentations, and efforts helped us doing this project.

+> Design is inspired from [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) the [author of the original design](https://www.behance.net/gallery/31579789/Ballhead-App-(Free-PSDs))

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!